thnlsn/hyker/README.md

 ## About The Project

 This is Hyker, an imaginary app that aims to streamline the hiking process for both veterans and newcomers alike.
-Options include all difficulties, such as the inclusion of hotels for a more casual trip, or as bare bones bringing your own tents, if you so please.
+Options include varying difficulties, such as the inclusion of hotels for a more casual trip, or as bare bones bringing your own tents if you so please.
 Book a trip for your family, friends, or make some new friends by joining in with some other hikers!

 ## Live Link: [https://thnlsn.github.io/hyker/](https://thnlsn.github.io/hyker/)